open-telemetry/opentelemetry.io/content/en/blog/2024/otel-cicd-sig/index.md

 ## OpenTelemetry’s CI/CD Observability SIG

-Since November of 2023, the SIG has been actively working to develop the standard for semantics around CI/CD observability in collaboration with experts from multiple companies and Open-Source projects.
+Since November of 2023, the SIG has been actively working to develop the standard for semantics around CI/CD observability in collaboration with experts from multiple companies and open source projects.
 At its inception, we decided to focus on a few key areas for 2024:

-* An initial set of common attributes across CI/CD Systems.
+* An initial set of common attributes across CI/CD systems.
-* Develop prototype(s) to include both holistic and signal specific attributes.
+* Develop prototype(s) to include both holistic and signal-specific attributes.
 * Carry forward the proposal to add environment variables as context propagators to the OpenTelemetry specification (OTEP #258)
 * A strategy for bridging OpenTelemetry conventions with [CDEvents](https://cdevents.dev/docs/) and [Eiffel](https://eiffel-community.github.io/).

 At first, our SIG met during the larger Semantic Conventions Working Group meetings every Monday.
 This provided a good opportunity for us to get our bearings as we researched and discussed how we would accomplish the goals on our roadmap.
 This also enabled us to get to know many members of the larger OpenTelemetry community, solicit feedback on our designs, and get direction on how to proceed.
 The OpenTelemetry Semantic Convention Working Group has been extraordinarily supportive of the CI/CD initiative.

-Upon completion and release of its initial milestone (see below), our SIG was granted its own [dedicated meeting slot](https://github.com/open-telemetry/community/pull/2293) on the [OpenTelemetry calendar](https://github.com/open-telemetry/community?tab=readme-ov-file#calendar), every Thursday at 0600 PT.
+Upon completion and release of its initial milestone (see below), our SIG was granted its own [dedicated meeting slot](https://github.com/open-telemetry/community/pull/2293) on the [OpenTelemetry calendar](https://github.com/open-telemetry/community#calendar), every Thursday at 0600 PT.
 The group gets together here to discuss current and future work prior to bringing to the larger Semantic Conventions meetings on Monday.
 We greatly look forward to the continued support and participation of the community as we continue to drive forward this critical area of standardization.

-## CI/CD Is part of the latest OpenTelemetry Semantic Conventions
+## CI/CD is part of the latest OpenTelemetry Semantic Conventions

 Over the course of months of iteration and feedback, the [first set of Semantic Conventions was merged](https://github.com/open-telemetry/semantic-conventions/pull/1075) in for the v1.27.0 release.
 This change brought forth the first set of foundational semantics for CI/CD under the `CICD`, `artifacts`, `VCS`, `test`, and `deployment` namespaces.
 This was a significant milestone for the CI/CD Observability SIG and industry as a whole.
 This creates the foundation for which all of our group’s other goals can begin to take form, and reach implementation.

 But what does that actually mean?
 What value does it provide?
-Let’s consider real world examples for two of the namespaces
+Let’s consider real world examples for two of the namespaces.

 ### Tracking release revisions from Version Control Systems (VCS)

 [Version Control System (VCS) attributes](https://opentelemetry.io/docs/specs/semconv/attributes-registry/vcs/) cover multiple areas common in a VCS like refs and changes (pull/merge requests).
 The `vcs.repository.ref.revision` attribute is a key piece of metadata.
 As Version Control Systems like GitHub and GitLab emit events, they can now have this semantically compliant attribute.
 That means when integrating code, releasing it, and deploying it to environments, systems can include this attribute and trace the code revision across bounds more easily.
 In the event a deployment fails, you can quickly look at the revision of code and track it back to the buggy release.
-This attribute is actually a key piece of metadata for [DORA metrics](https://dora.dev/guides/dora-metrics-four-keys/) too as you calculate Change lead time and Failed deployment recovery time.
+This attribute is actually a key piece of metadata for [DORA metrics](https://dora.dev/guides/dora-metrics-four-keys/) too, as you calculate Change lead time and Failed deployment recovery time.

 ### Artifacts for supply chain security, aligned with the SLSA specification